rlabrecque/Steamworks.NET-Docs/gettingstarted.md

 	}
 }</code></pre>

+Note that we ALWAYS ensure that Steam is initalized by checking SteamManager.Initialized before calling any Steamworks functions.

 Now just add the script to a GameObject and try it out!

 If you run into any issues have a look at the [Frequently Asked Questions](/faq/) to see if it's covered in there!